parupet/parupet/README.md

 ![alt](https://github.com/parupet/parupet/blob/main/uhwhut2.png)

 I don't care about your opinion on this matter or any other.
+I don't know you and I don't care to know you, therefore your opinion goes to the recycling bin to be lost at sea.

 ![alt text](https://github.com/parupet/parupet/blob/main/umbrel.png)